MystenLabs/sui/doc/src/learn/sui-compared.md

 - Asset-centric programming model

-- Easier developer experience
+- Easier developer experience with the blockchain-oriented Move programming language

 ## Authorities vs validators/miners

 An authority plays a role similar to "validators" or "miners" in other blockchain systems.
-The key distinction between these roles (and the reason we insist on using a separate term) is that validators/miners are *active*, whereas authorities are *passive* for the main type of Sui transaction.
+The key distinction between these roles (and the reason we insist on using a separate term) is that validators/miners are *active*, whereas authorities are *passive* for the main type of Sui transaction involving single-writer objects.
 Broadly speaking, to deal with a transfer:

 * Miners/validators continuously participate in a global consensus protocol that requires multiple rounds of all-to-all communication between the participants.
 The goal is typically to agree on a *totally ordered* block of transactions and the result of their execution.